Smallepadsgracht

-The Smallepadsgracht is a short and narrow canal in the Amsterdam-Centrum district of Amsterdam.
+The Smallepadsgracht (Narrow path canal in Dutch) is a short and narrow canal in the Amsterdam-Centrum district of Amsterdam.

 It is in the Westelijke Eilanden (Western Islands) neighborhood.

 Description

 The Smallepadsgracht is on the west side of the Realeneiland and connects the Zoutkeetsgracht with the Realengracht and Prinseneilandsgracht.

 Unusually, there are no bridges over this canal, nor is there a quay that runs along the canal.

 Vierwindenstraat on Realeneiland terminates on the canal.

 Smallepadsgracht originated in the defenses of Amsterdam added outside the Haarlemmerdijk and Hogendijk during the expansion of the city, with the active advice of Maurice, Prince of Orange.

 A path ran along the strongholds, ramparts and mills, the Smalle Pad (Narrow Path).